albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 ### Process Management

-Later we will run all node js servers like dialog, hubs, hubs admin, spoke on a different port. so we need process management for running that in the background.
+Later we will run  node js servers like `dialog`. so we need process management for running that in the background.

 See [install pm2](https://pm2.keymetrics.io/)